Tutorial description, case, and objectives

 Codes

 Codes stand for “classifications from selected or custom vocabularies”, which means that you can categorise an item or segments of the item according to the specifics of your research.
-Within this type of annotation, you can choose between so-called vocabularies, which are two thesauri, GTAA and UNESCO, and custom.
+What is important with codes is that there is a set with agreed meanings.
+Within this type of annotation, you can choose between so-called vocabularies, which are two thesauri, GTAA and UNESCO, and ‘Custom’.

 In the CLARIAH Media Suite, there are two thesauri you can choose from: GTAA and UNESCO .
 GTAA stands for Gemeenschappelijke Thesaurus voor Audiovisuele Archieven (Common Thesaurus for Audiovisual Archives) and is being used by several Dutch Archives such as NISV and Eye Filmmuseum.
 The UNESCO thesaurus is more suitable for interdisciplinary research not specifically tied to audiovisual material or the Netherlands.
 Depending on the scope and potential uses of your research, you can choose a thesaurus (or both) accordingly.

-Creating annotations that make use of these thesauri has the benefit that your annotations fit a standard format, which makes your data more findable next to other datasets.
+Creating annotations that make use of these thesauri has the benefit that your annotations are standardized and supported by the Media Suite, which makes your annotations more findable next to other datasets.
 A downside of using a thesaurus is that the terms might not fit the specifics of your research.
 For example, film-related terms, such as “production company” and “militant cinema”, have different meanings in other disciplines or due to their niche usage might not always be included in a thesaurus.
-In this case, customised codes might be a better fit.
+In this case, customised codes might be a better fit in which you can use terms like these as codes.

 If you choose to create customised codes, it is advisable to explicitly mention and explain your reasoning somewhere, such as in a README file.
 A README file is a file you attach to your dataset explaining how you organised your data and what you need to properly read and (re)use the dataset, such as prerequisites, structures, and technicalities, but also your contact information.
 For an example of what to include in such a README file, click here .